live-wire/journal/algorithms_for_intelligent_decision_making/README.md

     - Transfers are not just added!, The ex: t1 = v2 - maxUtil(v2)
     - Therefore, t1 can be negative.
     - Bass!
-    - What is subtracted, is a part of the _socially maximizing outcome_!
+    - What is added, is a part of the _socially maximizing outcome_ and what is subtracted is the best possible outcome for that agent!
 - VCG is no good for min makespan!